gautierbureau/helper/compile.md

 # Link
 g++ main.o -o main
+# a simple ld on this could work as they are no library to link against but for a more complicated case it is difficult to call ld directly with the right arguments
 # ld main.o -o main
+# -lc --entry main
+# -dynamic-linker /lib/x86_64-linux-gnu/ld-linux-x86-64.so.2 -m elf_x86_64
+# -pie

 # On mac it is special
 ld -o main  main.o -lSystem